Athens to Monemvasia to Athens Itinerary

 Places to see

 - Poros Town.
-Poros town is a pleasant place filled with beautiful neoclassical and Venetian buildings and cobbled streets.
+Poros town is a pleasant place with beautiful neoclassical and Venetian buildings and cobbled streets.

-- The clock tower was built in 1927.
+- The clock tower.

 - Holy Monastery of Zoodochos Pigi.
 Located on the slope of a pine forest 4km east of the central city of Poros.
-The Archbishop of Athens, Iakovos (Jacob) the 2nd, founded the Monastery in 1720 AD.
-He miraculously recovered from lithiasis after drinking from the holy water near the Monastery.

 Things to do